weaveworks/weave-gitops-enterprise/docs/cli/adr-config.md

 }
 ```

 #### Validation scenarios.

-1. `Day-0-Likely`: A user that havent bootstrapped yet and wants to bootstrap interactive: `flux bootstrap`
+1. `Day-0-Likely`: A user that haven't bootstrapped yet and wants to bootstrap interactive: `flux bootstrap`

 - existing state: no
 - user introduced values via flags: no